vectorZeng/vectorZeng/README.md

 - 👋 Hi, I’m *@vectorZeng*
-- 👀 I’m interested in automation, data analyse, mathmatic model.
+- 👀 I’m interested in automation, data analyse, machine learning, deep learning, mathmatic model.
 - 🌱 I’m currently an undergraduate student, so my codes might be naive.
 - 💞️ There is a long way ahead, and there are a lot of things that I wanna learn.
 - 🥰 Just do it, step by step!